catweisun/prebuilt-ai-for-conversational-bot/README.md

    - Click **Clone or download** > **Download ZIP**

       ![download zip](screenshots/downloadzip-labelled-resized-66.png)

    - Save and extract the zip into `<working-dir>`

+   > If you have Git, you can clone the repo using the command **git clone https://github.com/Azure/prebuilt-aI-for-conversational-bot.git**

 1. Set up LUIS